dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

   * Add a name
   * Choose _Regular Web Applications_ type

-2. Configure callback url:
+2. Configure callback URL:
   * In the new Auth0 `Client`, go to the settings tab.
-  * Find the text box labelled `Allowed Callback URLs`.
+  * Find the text box labeled `Allowed Callback URLs`.
   * Paste the following in: `http://localhost:8000/auth0/callback`.

 3. Configure Auth0 Client to require usernames: